williamcaban/ocp4-bm-ipi/README.md

     journalctl -u ironic
     ```

-- Check logs for `coreos-downloader` or `ipa-downloader` on the bootstrap node
+- Check the logs of `coreos-downloader` or `ipa-downloader` on the bootstrap node

 - To enable verbose logs set the `TF_LOG` environment variable:
     ```